-The best time to visit Colombia is at any time of the year!
-Due to the country’s favorable weather conditions, many travelers choose to visit Colombia.
-Any time of year will be great to explore Colombian highlights.
-One thing to keep in mind is that the weather changes with the altitude, therefore it is cooler and rainier in Bogota (8,660 feet above sea level).
-In contrast, it is hot and humid in Cartagena (only 7 feet above sea level).
-You might want to avoid traveling to Colombia during Christmas and New Years’ – due to the high demand, hotels, and flights can be fully booked out, and at high prices.
-Though, apart from those two holidays, you can travel to Colombia at any time comfortably.
+Due to the country’s favorable weather, the best time to visit Colombia is at any time of the year!
+Keep in mind that the weather changes depending on the places you’re visiting.
+It is cooler and rainier in Bogota, which is 8,660 feet above sea level.
+In contrast, it is hot and humid in Cartagena, which is only 7 feet above sea level.
+Avoid visiting Colombia during Christmas and New Years’ – high demand causes hotels, and flights to be fully booked out.
+Apart from those holidays, you can visit the places in Colombia at any time comfortably.

 Whether you are an adventure seeker, a nature admirer, passionate about history or architecture, Colombia is for you.
 We have plenty of Colombia tour options, featuring big cities, quaint colonial towns, and vast national parks.
 Below check out our expert recommended places to visit in Colombia in 2021.

 Why Visit Bogota

 First on our list for the best places to visit in Colombia is the proud capital, Bogota.
 There are over 7 million people living in this cosmopolitan city.
 It’s a place where old meets new, giving you a chance to learn about the unique history of its first inhabitants and to observe how it developed over the long years into the bustling and modern city it is today.
 Enjoy a tour of Bogota’s top attractions.